Evolution Of Species

 He intended for them to recognize the order, discover the science, harness the resources, and find inspiration in the majesty he had designed into nature.

-He planned for them to capitalize on this knowledge, to be enlightened by his ingenuity, and to use their imaginations to produce their own handiwork.
+He planned for them to capitalize on this knowledge, be enlightened by his ingenuity, and use their imaginations to create their own handiwork.

-He also wanted them to build a blissful community of offspring who would be similarly inspired by the grandeur of the world and the creativity of those born before them.
+He also wanted them to build a blissful community of offspring who would be inspired by the grandeur of the earth and the creativity of those who came before them.

-Accordingly, God equipped Adam and Eve with enhanced versions of the features he bestowed on the animal kinds, plus a few they were not given.
+Accordingly, God equipped Adam and Eve with enhanced versions of the features he had bestowed on the animal kinds, plus a few additional ones befitting their elevated status.

 These include:

-- A will, so they could love him and each other and make choices in the exercise of the authority he delegated to them.
+• Free will so that they could love him and each other, and to make choices as they exercised the authority he delegated to them.

-- A conscience, so they could recognize his sovereignty, discern right from wrong, and be fair, gracious, and merciful to others.
+• A conscience that would enable them to recognize his sovereignty, discern right from wrong, and be fair, gracious, and merciful toward others.

-- Curiosity, so they would explore the earth and discover new worlds.
+• Curiosity that would motivate them to explore the earth and discover new worlds.

-- Intelligence, so they could comprehend the magnificence of nature at every level and understand how it functions.
+• The intelligence to comprehend nature’s magnificence at every level and to understand how it works.

-- Imagination, so they could use their knowledge to conceptualize and invent new things.
+• Imagination, so they could apply their knowledge to conceive new things.

-- A desire to self-actualize, so they would create art, architecture, literature, music, humor, etc., and thereby establish cultures.
+• A desire to self-actualize that would lead them to create art, architecture, literature, music, and humor, thereby establishing cultures.

-Adam and Eve’s unique inception, divine resemblance, esteemed position, exceptional attributes, and managerial responsibilities distinguished them from the other kinds of animal life that God made.
+Adam and Eve’s singular formation, divine likeness, esteemed position, exceptional attributes, and managerial responsibilities set them apart from the other kinds of animal life God created.

-These distinctions indicate that Adam and Eve were singular creations, not products of an evolutionary process that began with lower life forms.
+These distinctions indicate they were unique creations, not products of an evolutionary process that began with lower life forms.

 Read How God Relates To Other Scientific Creation Theories